Updated 2025-01-15

 Availability

 The cross-cloud connection between OCI and Azure is only available in the regions and ExpressRoute locations shown below.
-For more information on Azure region locations and Azure ExpressRoute, see ExpressRoute partners and peering locations in the Azure documentation.
+For more information on Azure region locations and Azure ExpressRoute, see ExpressRoute peering locations and connectivity partners in the Azure documentation.

 The following image shows regions with interconnect.